Skip to content

 19. Set a timer or stopwatch

-Need to set a timer to make sure you don't burn the brussels sprouts in the oven (again)?
-Enter set timer for [amount of time] in your search bar.
+Need to set a timer to make sure you don't burn the Brussels sprouts in the oven (again)?
+Enter timer: [amount of time] in your search bar.
 You can also enter stopwatch to run a stopwatch.

 20. Filter Google Search results by type of information

-At the top of every Google Search results page, you'll find different tabs to refine your search by category: All, Images, Videos, News, Books, Maps, Shopping, Flights, and Finance.
+At the top of every Google Search results page, you'll find different tabs to refine your search by category, including All, Images, Videos, Forums, News, and Shopping.
 (If one or more of these tabs isn't visible to you, click More.)

-So when searching for cat GIFs, for example, I can head to the Images tab to view cat GIFs.
-Or I could go to the Videos tab to watch cat videos.
-Sadly, there are no cat GIF-related flights.
+So when searching for Survivor memes, for example, I can head to the Images tab to view more memes.
+Or I could go to the Shopping tab to browse Survivor-themed merch which…isn't great.

 21. Filter Google Search results by publish date